mlaursen/react-md/docs/src/readmes/UpgradeGuide.md

 So the `actionLeft` and `actionRight` props have been deprecated.
 Now whatever you want in the dialog should be created in the `children` prop.
 Since the full page dialog no longer renders a title, the `aria-label` or `aria-labelledby` prop must be specified for full page dialogs.

+### Snackbars

+- Renamed the `Snackbar` as a `SnackbarContainer` so if the snackbar was being imported as `react-md/lib/Snackbars/Snackbar`, it will need to be changed to `react-md/lib/Snackbars/SnackbarContainer`.
+- Deprecated the `dismiss` prop and renamed to `onDismiss`.
+- When using a FAB, the `fab` prop now should be a `ref` to the fab instead of a `findDOMNode(this.refs.fab)`.

 ## Upgrading from 0.2.x to 0.3.x